dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 ## A word about debugging

 As always you should use Chrome Dev Tools with the console as the first line of defense.
 Checking for errors there is the first thing you should look for.
 You can also use breakpoints.
 The recommended way to is locate the source in devtools and click the line number to add the breakpoint.
-Because of webpacks magic all sources end up in webpack:// *(Sources -> weback:// -> . -> public)*
+Because of webpacks magic all sources end up in webpack:// *(Sources -> weback:// -> . -> src)*

 ![](img/chrome-devtools.png){: .fancy }